n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.ciscowebextrigger.md

-# Webex by Cisco Trigger
+# Webex by Cisco trigger

 [Webex by Cisco](https://webex.com/) is a web conferencing and videoconferencing application.